itismohammadreza/powell/README.md

 - use gap instead of margin left and right
 - add pinch-zoom component
 - add ability to change showRequiredStart in run time

-  handleLabelStar() {
+- how should disableConfigChangeEffect use in overlay.service like toast etc...? handleLabelStar() {
   const addStarTo = (value: string) => {
   return value ? value.concat(' *') : '';